 It's a popular misconception that suicide rates increase over the Christmas period.
 In fact the evidence points in the opposite direction.
 This is encouraging news but the fact remains that, for many people, the Christmas period is often charged with negative emotions.
 However, once we move into January there is often a spike in the number of suicide attempts and actual suicides.
 In this Sharepost I'm taking a look at depression and suicide in a fairly general sense before going on to consider some of the factors around Christmas.

-Although depression is not uniquely associated with depression the fact remains that at least 50 percent of suicides, or attempted suicides, occur during an episode of depression.
+Although suicide is not uniquely associated with depression the fact remains that at least 50 percent of suicides, or attempted suicides, occur during an episode of depression.
 Rates of suicide vary considerably in terms of trends and nationality.
 Russia, for example, has one of the highest rates of suicide at approximately 40 suicides per 100,000 people per year.
 Greece, by contrast, may have as few as 4 suicides per 100,000.
 Roughly two-thirds of attempted suicides occur in young people under the age of 35.

 Attempts at suicide during depression often occur as the person seems to be getting better.
 Such attempts are often impulsive and follow a period of very low motivation and usually deep depression.
 During the uplift from depression the sense of hopelessness continues but levels of motivation have actually increased.
 This helps to explain a seeming paradox where the most deeply depressed are actually less likely to attempt suicide than those with moderate depression.